Sorry, you need to enable JavaScript to visit this website.

 • Gender equality in children

-• Young people’s participation, influence and rights
+• Young people’s participation, influence, and rights

 Capacity building: learning activities and guidance support and enhance DUF member organisations’ international engagement, projects and partnerships, for instance, through workshops, youth leader training, seminars on the development of partnerships, etc.

-Youth delegate programme: The programme gives young people an international voice and the possibility to exchange views with policy-makers at an international level.
+Youth delegate programme: The programme gives young people an international voice and the possibility to exchange views with policymakers at an international level.
 The programme is described in section 9.3.

-Supporting activities: The objective is to enhance young people’s international engagement, participation and influence.
+Supporting activities: The objective is to enhance young people’s international engagement, participation, and influence.
 The measure includes two sub-measures:

-• The cross-political network in Ukraine: the network functions as a forum for debate, dialogue and exchange of views between young people in Denmark and young people in Ukraine.
+• The cross-political network in Ukraine: the network functions as a forum for debate, dialogue, and exchange of views between young people in Denmark and young people in Ukraine.
 The network focuses on young people’s political participation and influence, and young people meet despite different political persuasions.

 • The Danish-African youth network, PARTICIPATE: described in section 9.4.
-The objective of the Danish-African youth network, PARTICIPATE, is to strengthen youth organisations in Zimbabwe, Kenya and Denmark.
-The network is established between DUF, Youth Empowerment and Transformation Trust (YETT) in Zimbabwe and Youth Alive!
+The objective of the Danish-African youth network, PARTICIPATE, is to strengthen youth organisations in Zimbabwe, Kenya, and Denmark.
+The network is established between DUF, Youth Empowerment and Transformation Trust (YETT) in Zimbabwe, and Youth Alive!
 Kenya (YAK) in Kenya.
 The network contributes to capacity building and active citizenship, and the goal is to turn young people into agents of change who can facilitate change in their own organisations and societies for the benefit of others.

 Public engagement and information: DUF and its member organisations actively inform about youth development cooperation and its results and, thereby, highlight the value of international cooperation.
 The target group is youth organisations.

-There are quality assurance mechanisms for initiatives under the global youth programme, which include assessment criteria and a final report after the project period.
+There are quality assurance mechanisms for initiatives under the global youth programme[RHS1] , which include assessment criteria and a final report after the project period.
 The final report includes both an evaluation of the project as well as a financial statement and accounting.
 After this, any due funding will be paid out or beneficiaries will be asked to return unused funds to DUF.

-The programme is funded by the Ministry of Foreign Affairs, and in 2022, the grant was 17.5 million DKK.
+The programme is funded by the Ministry of Foreign Affairs, and in 2023, the grant was 17.5 million DKK.

 The Youth Culture and Diversity project

 The Danish-Arab Partnership Programme is Denmark’s collaboration program with the Middle East and North Africa.
 The program helps strengthen good governance and ensure economic opportunities, especially for young people and women in the region, through partnerships.
-Countries of focus are Morocco, Tunisia, Egypt and Jordan.
+Countries of focus are Morocco, Tunisia, Egypt, and Jordan.

 The Danish Youth Council (DUF) administers the Youth Culture and Diversity project, which is funded through the Danish-Arab Partnership Programme.
-The project consists of two projects to engage young people and build bridges across national, ethnic, social and ideological dividing lines.
+The project consists of two projects to engage young people and build bridges across national, ethnic, social, and ideological dividing lines.

 The two programmes are: